Mester-Root/rubx/README.md

 Rubx
 ========

+  - Now the best ‍sync‍ library for Rubik's was developed
   - ⭐️ Thanks **everyone** who has starred the project, it means a lot!

 **Rubx** is an sync **Python 3** rubika library to interact with Rubika's API as a user or through a bot account (self API alternative).

-    - If you have code using Rubx before its 8.0.5 version, you must
-    - read docs to learn how to migrate.
+    If you have code using Rubx before its 8.0.5 version, you must read docs to learn how to migrate.

 What is this?
 -------------